michaelsanford/timeout-as-a-service/README.md

 ## Security

 - No, it won't reflect a response elsewhere.
 Obviously.
 That would be insane.
-- If you specify a wait time greater than 90 seconds, it will limit it to 90 seconds.
+- By default wait times are limited to 90 seconds unless you have specified a different maximum wait time with the `MAX_WAIT_TIME` environment variable.

 # Example XMLHttpRequest